 59360 Le Cateau-Cambrésis - +33 (0)3 59 73 38 00 - www.museematisse.fr

-8km from Douai, in the heart of the mining basin, on the former square of the Delloye pit, an 8ha site with its mine museum, a documentary center and a center for scientific culture of energy.
-It is one of the remarkable sites of the Unesco World Heritage mining area.
+8km from Douai, in the heart of the mining area, on the former Delloye pithead, an 8-hectare site with a mining museum, a documentation center, and a center for scientific energy culture.
+It is one of the remarkable sites in the mining area, a UNESCO World Heritage Site.

-With the museum, immerse yourself in the bowels of the mine and explore its galleries from the 18th to the 20th century.
-Throughout the visit, accessories, tools and archive images immerse us in this universe of "black faces" in a fun and enriching way.
-Educational displays teach us about life in the city, the origin of coal and the time of revolts.
+With the museum, delve into the depths of the mine and explore its galleries from the 18th to the 20th century.
+Throughout the tour, accessories, tools, and archival images immerse us in this world of the "faces noirs" in a fun and enriching way.
+The educational exhibits teach us about life in the city, the origins of coal, and the era of the revolts.

 Le Centre Historique Minier - Fosse Delloye - rue d’Erchin - Lewarde (59) - Tél. + 33 (0)3 27 95 82 82